rwynn/monstache-site/src/config.md

 [] array of TOML table (default `nil`)

-When pipline is given monstache will pass the MongoDB document into the script before indexing into Elasticsearch.
+When pipeline is given monstache will call the function specified to determine an array of aggregation pipeline stages to run.
 See the section [Middleware](../advanced/#middleware) for more information.

 !!! note ""